cisco/mindmeld/source/quickstart/07_train_the_natural_language_processing_classifiers.rst

    mm.configure_logs()
    mm.blueprint('home_assistant')

-The :class:`NaturalLanguageProcessor` class in Workbench exposes methods for training, testing, and saving all the models in our classifier hierarchy, including the domain model.
+The :class:`NaturalLanguageProcessor` class in MindMeld exposes methods for training, testing, and saving all the models in our classifier hierarchy, including the domain model.
 For example, suppose we want to build a `logistic regression classifier <https://en.wikipedia.org/wiki/Logistic_regression>`_ that does domain classification.
 In our Python shell, we start off by instantiating an object of the :class:`NaturalLanguageProcessor` class.
 We then train the :attr:`domain_classifier` model by calling its :meth:`fit()` method.

 .. note::